civicrm/civicrm-setup/docs/new-installer.md

     * Ex: If you use `composer` to manage the full site-build (with CMS+Civi+dependencies), then you may not need to take any steps.
 * Initialize the `\Civi\Setup` subsystem.
     * Call `\Civi\Setup::init($modelValues = array(), $pluginCallback = NULL)`.
-    * The `$modelValues` provides an opportunity to seed the configuration options, such as DSN and file-settings path.
+    * The `$modelValues` provides an opportunity to seed the configuration options, such as DB credentials and file-paths.
 See the fields defined for the [Model](src/Setup/Model.php).
     * The `$pluginCallback` (`function(array $files) => array $files`) provides an opportunity to add/remove/override plugin files.
     * __Tip__: During initialization, some values may be autodetected.
 After initialization, you can inspect or revise these with `Civi\Setup::instance()->getModel()`.
 * Get a reference to the `$setup` API.